 For more than 50 years, the Wildlife Conservation Society (WCS) has been a leader in big cat conservation.
 With a well-established track record, long-standing partnerships, and more boots on the ground in more landscapes than any other organization working on global big cat conservation, WCS is securing a future for these majestic animals.

 Through the WCS Big Cat Fund, WCS works to conserve all big cat species, with long-term programs in 55 landscapes in 28 countries across Africa, Asia, and Latin America.
 These programs have demonstrated success over decades of conservation.
 WCS is the global leader in big cat conservation, combining expertise in ecology, protected area management, law enforcement, health, and community engagement.
-Within its 2020 strategic plan, WCS has committed to big cats as global priority species group, and the organization is mobilizing efforts to ensure their survival.
+Within its 2020 strategic plan, WCS has committed to big cats as a global priority species group, and the organization is mobilizing efforts to ensure their survival.

 WCS’s goal is to stabilize and recover populations of tigers, lions, cheetahs, leopards, snow leopards, jaguars, and clouded leopards in important strongholds across their ranges.